How to Choose a Potentiostat

 Posted on Fri, Aug 28, 2020 by Chris Bracher

 The main distinguishing factor between the different types of potentiostat is their intended application.
-The term ‘potentiostat’ can refer to lab equipment designed for the electrochemical analysis of materials, as well as to portable devices designed for environmental testing or for health applications.
+It may sound obvious, but when choosing a potentiostat, the main thing to consider is what you plan to use it for.
+The term ‘potentiostat’ is generally used to describe lab equipment designed for the electrochemical analysis of materials, but it can also refer to portable devices designed for environmental testing or for health applications like blood testing.

-Galvanostats (sometimes referred to as amperostats) are similar devices to potentiostats, and the two are often confused for one another.
+Galvanostats (sometimes referred to as amperostats) are similar to potentiostats in a lot of ways, and the two are often confused for one another.

 Both galvanostats and potentiostats control and measure electrochemical cells by using the basic relationship between potential, current, and resistance described by Ohm’s law.

-Where the two differ is in their feedback circuitry.
+However, the two devices have very different feedback circuitry.
 Whereas potentiostats maintain a constant potential across a cell with a varying resistance by supplying more or less current, galvanostats maintain a constant current by varying their output potential.

 Galvanostats are often used in a research setting for galvanostatic cycling.
-Outside of the lab though, you are most likely to come across a galvanostat in the form of an everyday battery charger.
+Outside of the lab, you are most likely to come across a galvanostat in the form of an everyday battery charger.

 Portable and Handheld Potentiostats